248W5A0409/Ripple-Carry-Adder-using-open-source-VLSI-tools/README.md

 gtkwave rca.vcd

-Step 3: Run the Physical Design Flow
+Step 2: Run the Physical Design Flow

 Ensure your OpenLane environment is active, and copy this project directory into the OpenLane designs/ folder.

 # Launch the OpenLane Docker environment
 make mount

-# Run the automated physical design flow using the provided config.json
+# Run the automated physical design flow
 ./flow.tcl -design Ripple-Carry-Adder-using-open-source-VLSI-tools